dannieRope/25-days-of-DAX-challenge/README.md

         FILTER(Products, Products[Discontinued] = FALSE()))
 ```

 The corrected formula includes an additional filter condition to account for products that are not discontinued.
+This gives the count of current products.

 ![DAY 1](https://github.com/dannieRope/25-days-of-DAX-challenge/assets/132214828/f5dd6528-1f13-42ee-b510-3b1d728e6b99)